 If your preferred fashion brand/s comply with or are certified with the above standards you can feel good knowing you’re shopping with a company that is doing its part.

 Two of the above certifications focus on fair trade, which encompasses how a brand treats its workers, how their raw materials are sourced, and the impact the company has on the community it’s working in.

 Chances are if a company offers poor compensation to its staff, offers little or no welfare programs for its workers, and strips the community of its natural resources without giving back, then environmental ethics are not at the top of its list.

 In this digital age, access to information is easier than ever.
 With a quick Google search, questions surrounding a brand’s operations can be answered.

 For example, just saying “is Nike sustainable” will bring up a wealth of information about the company’s sustainability practices.
 You can replace “Nike” with just about any brand name and get all the information you need to shop sustainably.

 Who’s to stop you from asking if a product you intend to purchase has been sustainably manufactured?
 Just send them a DM, comment on a social media post, or send an email.

 A sustainable company will have no objections to providing all the information you need about their production methods.
 Most companies would be eager to discuss with you and show off their sustainability achievements.

 If a brand or company isn’t so forthcoming with information about their operations, there’s a likelihood they aren’t sustainable.
 Transparency is the name of the game.

 Looking to increase your own sustainability?
 You can start simply by sending your unwanted sneakers to us!
-By recycling your sneakers with our team, you are allowing your shoes to enter the circular economy to either be reused by someone in need or turned into a new athletic product like running tracks or playgrounds.
+By recycling your sneakers with our team, you are allowing your shoes to enter the circular economy to be turned into a new athletic product like running tracks or playgrounds.